SeanBae/ISS-NetworkBootingKit/readme.md

 - If for some reason the SFC cannot connect to DHCP or TFTP server, it might be that your server's firewall is blocking external connection by default.
 To allow SFC to network boot, type the command `iptables -F` (it will flush your firewall settings).

+- If the server refuse to execute any of the steps above, you might not be logged in as root.
+If you do not have root account access, you can alternatively use the `sudo` command.

+- If you cannot copy of modify some files, try to change permission settings of files by `chmod 777 FILENAME` to give permission to read/write/execute to everyone.